DontadVance/ProjectMabinyogi/notes.md

 # Vince
+### (9/7/20)
+- should we consider getting rid of the "char_" for form data variables?
+- added a utils file to handle utility functions
+- form data successfully routes to db according to class
+- starting on asset creation

+# Dylan
+### Learning Flask
+- added a .gitignore file; feel free to edit.
+- initiated templates and Jinja-friendly CSS links
+- added a static folder for CSS
+- added default.html; we can use this as our 'base' template. index.html extends default.html.

+### (9/1/2020)
+- added an 'about' page with route
+- making modifications to the index page, which will serve as our primary page for character creation;
+need to discuss and outline potential layouts before implementation.
+- **Note: May need to reload page + cache for proper updates.
+(Shift-Ctrl-R on Chrome).**

+### (9/3/2020)
+- Added a "create" page with route (form.html)
+- Migrated character creation from index.html to form.html
+- Added WTForm inputs for Name, Stature, Race, Class + Input Validation.
+- Modified cluster.py to use an alternative reference; please feel free to change this if you need to!
+Just make sure it works (I couldn't get the previous format to work).
+- Added basic/temporary insertion of web form data into the MongoDB Warrior collection.
+I did this in order to verify that the web forms were working correctly + for understanding.
+No guarantee of good practice or implementation!
+- Extensive modification to HTML/CSS

+#General
 ## Learning Flask
 - read the comments provided on routes.py
 - place any HTML files to render in our project's templates folder, this is a common Flask practice as flask will look for this directory